What is a Child App

 In App Studio, select the Parent App from the LaunchPad and then click on the Integration folder for that App.
 Then click on Add Item and you can define the Integration for the Child App.

-There are a number of options to customise the Settings for the integration.
+There are a number of options to customise the settings for integration.
 Most of these relate to the Link Picker screen when performing a manual link of Child Records.

 Child App: First choose the App that you would like to link.